chakrabar/chakrabar.github.io/_posts/articles/2020-02-29-webassembly-wasm-wasi.md

 title: "WebAssembly - What it is & Why is it so exciting"
 excerpt: "The what, why, how & when of WebAssembly for the dummies"
 date: 2020-02-29
-tags: [dev, programming, web, webassembly, wasm, wasi, wat]
+tags: [dev, programming, web, webassembly, wa, wasm, wasi, wat]
 categories: articles
 image:
   feature: posts/webassembly/office.jpg